 No matter how dire your current financial situation is, you can turn it around for the better if you really want to.
-It may take a lot of hard work, sacrifice, and time and patience, but if you really want to change things all you’ve got to do is your research then make a plan and stick to it.
+It may take a lot of hard work, sacrifice, time and patience, but if you really want to change things all you’ve got to do is your research then make a plan and stick to it.

 6. In terms of finance, what is your main focus at the moment?

-I think my focus has always been about finding balance.
+I think my focus has always been on finding balance.
 The main goal (at least to me) of personal finance is to become the best saver, earner, and investor that you can be.
-But with that, you also need to find a good balance with all of those things and your daily life.
+But with that, you also need to find a good balance between all of those things and your daily life.
 It isn’t hard to save every dollar you earn, but what’s the point if you have to stay home every night eating ramen to do it?
 I want to experience life to the fullest, without having to sacrifice my finances or future to do it.

 7. If you could give your younger self financial advice, what would it be?

-I was always relatively good with my money when I was younger, but did I keep track of my saving and spending?
+I was always relatively good with my money when I was younger but did I keep track of my saving and spending?
 Nope!
 Somehow I paid for my university tuition, but every semester I worried that I wouldn’t be able to afford the next one.
 If I could go back I would’ve made myself a budget and actively tracked where all my money went, because to this day I have no idea how much I earned or what I spent it on.

 8. Who in your real life knows about your blog?

 Everybody.
-I’m telling you, if I didn’t tell my family and friends about this blog when I first launched it nobody would have found it.
+I’m telling you if I didn’t tell my family and friends about this blog when I first launched it nobody would have found it.